rjabdulkadir/ipa/README.md

 This module is used to charge the lithium ion rechargeable battery and supply power to the other components.
 ## Lithium Ion Battery
 The reference design is powered by a lithium ion 3.7V 5000mAh battery.

-Schematics and PCB layouts for a reference design which includes a 3 key touchpad is available in this repository.